y-yagi/kobako/README.md

 - `KOBAKO_NODE_IMAGE`: override the Node image used when command selection defaults to Node.
 - `KOBAKO_HOST_DIR`: override the host directory mounted into the container (defaults to current directory).
 - `KOBAKO_WORKDIR`: override the target workdir inside the container (defaults to `/work`).
+- `KOBAKO_USER`: override the user/group for the Docker container (format: `uid:gid`, defaults to current user's UID:GID).

 Notes
 -----